anywai/udao-contracts/docs/RoleManager.md

 function isBanned(address _address, uint256 functionId) external view returns (bool)
 ```

-gets ban result of the address
+gets ban result of the address if ban is active for the function else returns false

 #### Parameters